Have you or someone you know been diagnosed with myasthenia gravis?

 What kinds of questions can I ask?

-We encourage you to ask questions about support, resources, guidance on general everyday living with MG.
-MG Friends are here to offer support and advice to help you manage your MG.
+We encourage you to ask questions about support, resources, and guidance on general, every-day living with MG.
+MG Friends are here to offer support and advice to help you manage your MG, or to help a loved one who has MG.
 They cannot provide medical advice or guidance.

 Do I pick my own MG Friend?